raml-org/raml-js-parser/README.md

 So *0.1.2* is the 2nd revision of the parser for the *0.1* version of the RAML specification.

+### Contributing
+If you are interested in contributing some code to this project, thanks!
+Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.

+To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).

 ## Usage for NodeJS

 ### Load